 Open Head Forage

 The open head forage off-type is the result of pollen from an open-headed forage plant cross-pollinating with the seed field.
 The pollen source is usually sudangrass, but can also include shattercane or broomcorn.
 This non-rhizomatous grassy type plant is usually taller than grain sorghum.
 It produces many slender tillers with open heads that bear large amounts of viable seed, which can remain dormant for a long period of time.
 The open head forage off-type is objectionable, due to a grassy appearance and volunteer concerns.

-The Johnsongrass outcross occurs when pollen from Johnsongrass pollinates the male sterile plant in the seed production field.
-This cross-pollination does not readily take place due to the genetic differences between grain sorghum and Johnsongrass.
-The Johnsongrass outcross is rhizomatous, taller than grain sorghum, and has slender stalks, which produce many tillers.
+The johnsongrass outcross occurs when pollen from johnsongrass pollinates the male sterile plant in the seed production field.
+This cross-pollination does not readily take place due to the genetic differences between grain sorghum and johnsongrass.
+The johnsongrass outcross is rhizomatous, taller than grain sorghum, and has slender stalks, which produce many tillers.
 Johnsongrass outcrosses are almost always sterile and thus do not usually produce viable seed.
-However, these outcrosses produce rhizomes, which can potentially survive mild winters and infestation reoccurs in subsequent growing seasons.
+However, these outcrosses produce rhizomes, which can potentially survive mild winters and allow infestation to reoccur in subsequent growing seasons.

 The Pioneer Commitment to Quality Seed